mwmlln/tails-on-trails/README.md

  In addition to automated testing, each page has been manually tested to ensure that the links and the contents are properly placed and functioning, and that all data entry is appropreately handled as expected.

+[Link Checker](https://validator.w3.org/checklink) was used to ensure that there is no broken link within the site

 ### Errors encountered during development